arkku/vim-plugin-collection/README.md

 ### Settings

-My [settings.vim](./pack/arkku/start/settings/plugin/settings.vim) in the `arkku` group contains some of my personal settings and keybindings for the included plugins.
+My [settings.vim](./pack/arkku/start/settings/plugin/settings.vim) in the `arkku` group contains some of my personal settings and bindings for the included plugins.

 #### General Bindings